Who is running in the race to become Labour’s new deputy leader?

 “I will be a voice for the membership, unions, PLP, and our constituents – not just nod along.”

-Liverpool Wavertree MP Ms Barker said she was running because she is “worried about the lack of geographical and political diversity at the top of our Party…
+Liverpool Wavertree MP Ms Barker said she was running because she is “worried about the lack of geographical and political diversity” at the top of the Labour Party.

-“Having spent almost 30 years in public service and 20 years representing my colleagues as a trade union official – I believe as a Party we have stepped too far away from traditional Labour principles”.
+“Having spent almost 30 years in public service and 20 years representing my colleagues as a trade union official – I believe as a Party we have stepped too far away from traditional Labour principles,” she added.

 Warning that “we cannot fight Reform at their own game”, she said Labour should instead “go back to our true Labour values, which means fighting for our public services, putting workers back at the heart of our agenda, and fulfilling our promise to prioritise people over profit”.